starlordphr/rajput-on-security/pages/resume.md

 ---
 layout: page
 title : Resume
-permalink: /Resume/
-subtitle: "Ph.D.
-Student in the Computer Science Department at NYU.<br />To download a pdf version of my resume, click <a href="https://prashanthrajput.com/assets/prashant_resume.pdf">here</a>."
+subtitle: Ph.D.
+Student in the Computer Science Department at NYU.<br />To download a pdf version of my resume, click <a href="https://prashanthrajput.com/assets/prashant_resume.pdf">here</a>.
 ---

 ### Education